-Tele Banking: Meaning of Tele Banking, Services Under Tele banking
+Tele Banking: Meaning of Tele Banking, Services in Tele banking

 Tele Banking: Without visiting the bank one can receive the services of banks.
 The device used for this purpose is called tele banking.
 This is a fast and convenient way of obtaining services from the banks by using a telephone.
 One can receive the services such as information about account, conduct of selected transactions, report of loss of ATM card, debit card, credit card or cheque book, etc. To avail this facility any bank customer can apply to the bank.
 However, the bank manager has discretion to reject this facility.